Keeping your brain mentally active is really beneficial in the long run for reducing the risk of developing different types of dementia

 Word searches encourage attention to detail and visual and spatial perception when looking for words within the grid.

 Chess is a game that requires two people to play.
 Each player has 16 pieces on the board that move in specific directions and have different functions.
 The aim of the game is to place the ‘king’ piece into ‘checkmate’, which wins the game.

 A game of strategy and problem-solving, chess is considered a great mental workout for the elderly.
 It encourages planning ahead, strategising your next move, and counteracting unexpected changes in play.
 Chess can be quite a social game, encouraging interaction with the other participant as well as connecting like-minded individuals.

 Other popular board games like Monopoly, Catan, or Cluedo, are also a great way to stimulate brain function.

-To make board games more enjoyable for an older person, invite the family over for a games night to try a new board game.
+To make board games more enjoyable for yourself, invite the family over for a games night to try a new board game.